UOETianleZhang/IOS-Game-Brick-Buster/README.md

    - The first button is PLAY, which will bring the user to the `stages page`, where he/she will be able to choose which stage to play and what props to use.
    - The second button is STORE, which will let users enter our prop store to purchase props.
    - The next button is RANKINGS, where the user will see his/her own ranking among other players.
-   - The last button is SETTINGS, enabling the user to adjust volumes and choose his/her skin.
+   - The last button is SETTINGS, enabling the user to adjust volumes and choose his/her paddle skin.

 2. Store page